ToniPlays/Hazard/readme.md

-3D renderer | HDR environment map, PBR work in progress Scripting | Supports C# scripting with Mono, Visual scripting coming later Audio system | Supports audio to an extent, can be used for 2D games already
+3D renderer | HDR environment map, PBR work in progress Scripting | Supports C# scripting with Mono, Visual scripting coming later Audio system | Supports audio to an extent, can be used for 2D games already Runtime system | Exists but can barely do anything

 ![Hazard Editor](https://raw.githubusercontent.com/ToniPlays/Hazard/master/img/editor.PNG)